 In 2011, after more than two decades of working, the System of Museums of the State of São Paulo consolidated its reformulation, through the n.
 57,035 Decree, of June 2, 2011.
 More than adopting the new title, State System of Museums of São Paulo (SISEM-SP), the Decree promoted adequacy to the rules proposed on the Statute of Museums (Federal Law n.
 11,904, from January 14, 2009).
 In addition to that, an analysis of the previous work of the System started to be done so that the future actions could be planned.
 In this new phase, the set of actions of SISEM-SP were redefined: connection, technical support, training, communication and promotion.

-Still in 2011, with the creation of the action of the SISEM-SP “Promotion”, a negotiation started with the Unit of Promotion and Diffusion of the Cultural Production (UFDPC) to create a specific edict to support museums, what happened the following year when the first edict of the Secretariat of Culture was published, focused on museological collections, providing R$ 550 thousand for projects of diffusion and preservation of museological collections.
+Still in 2011, with the creation of the action of the SISEM-SP “Promotion”, a negotiation started with the Unit of Promotion and Diffusion of the Cultural Production (UFDPC) to create a specific edict to support museums, what happened the following year when the first edict of the Secretariat of Creative Culture, Economy and Industry was published, focused on museological collections, providing R$ 550 thousand for projects of diffusion and preservation of museological collections.
 It can be said that 2012 was the year for consolidating forms and ways of actions, as well as institutional structuring of SISEM-SP.
 The following years, the value allocated for projects was doubled, making a total of R$ 4.95 million investment in the requalification of the museums from São Paulo..

 In 2012, the GTC SISEM-SP continued the process of updating and institutional consolidating the State System of Museums, by publishing the legal structuring rules and in processes of elections of representors of areas.
 Therefore, the formation of the Group of Work (N. 96 SC Resolution, from October 03, 2012), with the election of regional representations, and the Committee of Guidance of SISEM-SP (N. 60 SC Resolution, from August 27, 2012), which has representors elected directly by the contestants of the Paulista Museums Meeting, representor of public universities from São Paulo, representor of the Technical Course of Museology and representors of the organs which manage public policies for SEC-SP museums, which was unprecedented, materializing a process of connection and representation of the museological area of the State which started in 1986.
 Through the promotion of connectivity, it was aimed a participative discussion on the premises and directives of the cultural policy for the museological sector in the State of São Paulo.